There Goes the Neighborhood (book): Chapter 6- Neighborhood racial conflict and social policy dilemmas

 Although people often refer to the America as a Melting pot, the data found in surveying the four different cities of Chicago suggest that neighborhoods in urban America have a very good chance of being segregated racially and culturally.
 In some groups, there is voluntary division even after contact is established and for other groups, the separation is forced.
 There is added friction between blacks and Latinos because the two groups often compete for the same resources.
 Problems in the communities extend beyond race into issues of Social class as well.
 For example, residents in Beltway felt that their white neighborhoods were becoming minority enclaves.
 However, Beltway has still practiced the loyalty method in contrast with the city of Dover who largely chose the exit option.
-For Archer Park, issues of loyalty don’t remain much of an issue because they expressed the least concern over ethnic change and distinguished themselves as a “stepping stone” community.
+For Archer Park, issues of loyalty do not remain much of an issue because they expressed the least concern over ethnic change and distinguished themselves as a "stepping stone" community.
 Nonetheless, Groveland appeared the most loyal than any of the neighborhoods, in which only a few families chose the exit method.
 Consequently, the stronger the social organization of the neighborhood, the more likely it is that individuals will choose the voice option.
-On the other hand, neighbors who feel that the resources are insufficient with the ethnic change are more likely to choose the exit option and are more apt to reach the “tipping point” (rapid ethnic turnover) quicker.
+On the other hand, neighbors who feel that the resources are insufficient with the ethnic change are more likely to choose the exit option and are more apt to reach the "tipping point" (rapid ethnic turnover) quicker.
 This book illuminates how the three methods; exit, voice, and loyalty can either make or break a community.
-Also, studies show that when people believe they need one another to overcome a situation, they are more likely to overcome their prejudices and join together.
+Also, studies show that when people believe they need one another to overcome a situation, they are more likely to overcome their prejudices and join.
 This book essentially comes to the conclusion that in order for integrated neighborhoods to become united, they need to start working towards coalition building.